How to QA Smart Contracts on Blockchain

 By undergoing rigorous testing, smart contracts can be trusted to manage transactions and execute terms autonomously on the blockchain with reduced risk of hacks, funds loss, or unintended consequences.

-Is a Python-based testing framework for smart contracts targeting blockchains that operate an Ethereum Virtual Machine.
-It allows developers to run tests before deploying contracts on EVM-compatible networks.
+• Brownie: Is a Python-based testing framework for smart contracts targeting blockchains that operate an Ethereum Virtual Machine.
+Developers can run tests before deploying contracts on EVM-compatible networks.

-Is the leading Ethereum development environment to build, deploy and test smart contracts.
+• Truffle: Is the leading Ethereum development environment for building, deploying, and testing smart contracts.
 (The Truffle suite is being phased out; we advise against using it moving forward)

 Gas Consumption Analysis

-Gas Consumption Analysis refers to the process of evaluating the amount of gas required for executing operations within a smart contract on the Ethereum blockchain.
+Gas Consumption Analysis refers to evaluating the amount of gas required for executing operations within a smart contract on the Ethereum blockchain.
 This analysis is crucial to optimize efficiency and cost-effectiveness, as gas fees impact the overall expense for users interacting with the contract.
-Developers perform gas consumption analysis to reduce unnecessary computational work, streamline contract functions, and ensure economic viability of transactions for end users.
-Both Hardhat and Foundry are equipped with features that can analyze gas usage for smart contracts.
+Developers perform gas consumption analysis to reduce unnecessary computational work, streamline contract functions, and ensure the economic viability of transactions for end users.
+Hardhat and Foundry have features that can analyze gas usage for smart contracts.

 Hardhat-gas-reporter Result: